Program Overview

 • UE3.4 Computational Protein Design (20h / 2.5 ECTS)

-• UE3.5 Design of Experiments and Machine Learning in Synthetic Biology (20h / 2.5 ECTS) ! this module will not open in 2024/2025 academic year
+• UE3.5 Machine Learning in Synthetic Biology and Metabolic Engineering (20h / 2.5 ECTS)

 • UE3.6 Environmental Biotech and Upstream Processing (20h / 2.5 ECTS)

-• UE3.7 Industrial Biotech and Downstream Processing (20h / 2.5 ECTS)
+• UE3.7 Downstream Processing for Industrial Biotechnologies (15h / 2.5 ECTS)

 • UE3.8 Nanobiology (20h / 2.5 ECTS)